thongtech/go-legacy-win7/README.md

    - Outside of `GOPATH/src`, these commands can use module-aware mode when appropriate.

 3. **Compatibility Notes**
-   Please be aware that some newer Go features may not be fully compatible with Windows 7 or Windows Server 2008 R2.
+   Please be aware that some newer Go features may not be fully compatible with legacy Windows systems.
 We try to maintain as much functionality as possible, but some limitations may exist.

 ## Changes in Each Release